cortext/patstat/nomenclatures/ipc_descriptions/README.md

   * leve: The level that the IPC symbol belongs to.
   * version: The IPC classification version used to query the data.

 ## Rebuilding the IPC hierarchy

 The other objective of this script is to organize all the hierarchy from the IPC in a relational structure.
-Thus we designed other two structures that are exported by the script like "03_ipc_list. out. csv" and "03_ipc_hierarchy. out. csv".
+Thus we designed other two structures that are exported by the script like "03_ipc_list.out.csv" and "03_ipc_hierarchy.out.csv".
 Therefor we have one with all the list of the IPC symbols and their respective descriptions as shown in the next structure.

   * ipc_code: IPC symbol.
   * description: The direct, simple description of the international patent classification
   * ipc_version: The IPC classification version used to query the data.

 And other one with each IPC symbol that are organized by an ancestor and by parent.

   * ipc_code: IPC symbol
   * ancestor: The preceding level of the ipc_code
   * parent: The symbol of the section level
   * ipc_version: The IPC classification version used to query the data.

 ## Example of results